Assistant Manager, Operations - Attractions

 - Passion – wholeheartedly believes in, represents, and models Oakland Zoo’s mission and PRIDE values at all times

-- Sustainability – oriented toward the mission and values of the Oakland Zoo and able to put those into practice by finding creative and resourceful ways to develop sustainable practices within your role and department
+- Sustainability – oriented toward the mission and values of Oakland Zoo and able to put those into practice by finding creative and resourceful ways to develop sustainable practices within your role and department

 Who We Are

 The Oakland Zoo (managed by The Conservation Society of California) is an award-winning facility stretching 100 acres and overlooking the city of Oakland atop the hills of beautiful Knowland Park.
-Our mission is to inspire respect for and stewardship of the natural world, while providing a quality visitor experience.
+Our mission: Oakland Zoo deepens connection with animals, saves wildlife, and inspires champions for the natural world.
 As an accredited member of the Association of Zoos and Aquariums (AZA), The Zoo is part of the largest conservation organization in the nation.
 Our employees take PRIDE in our values of being Positive, Respectful, Inquisitive, Driven and Effective members of a team who places the care of our animals, stewardship of the natural environment, and the experience of our guests at the forefront of all that we do.

 Oakland Zoo’s Commitment to Diversity, Equity, Inclusion, and Access